Moscow Air Defence District: 1st Air Defence Army of Special Designation

-In August 1950, the Soviet Government decided to create an additional air defense zone around Moscow.
+In August 1950, the Soviet Government decided to create an additional air defence zone around Moscow.
 The S-25 Berkut stationary anti-aircraft missile system was chosen as the main armament.
-According to the plan, it was supposed to disperse 56 anti-aircraft rocket regiments armed with S-25 air defense systems in two echelons around Moscow, which were supposed to ensure the defeat of air targets at a depth of 100 kilometers and a reach of about 25 kilometers in height.
+According to the plan, it was supposed to disperse 56 anti-aircraft rocket regiments armed with S-25 air defence systems in two echelons around Moscow, which were supposed to ensure the defeat of air targets at a depth of 100 kilometers and a reach of about 25 kilometers in height.

 The first test of the S-25 took place in July 1951.
 In 1953, a prototype of the V-200 missile guidance station was tested.
-At the same time, work began on the arrangement and construction of missile positions and military camps for future air defense formations.
+At the same time, work began on the arrangement and construction of missile positions and military camps for future air defence formations.

-The formation was created as part of the Moscow Air Defense District on October 24, 1952, with the army headquarters in the city of Balashikha Moscow Oblast.
+The formation was created as part of the Moscow Air Defence District on October 24, 1952, with the army headquarters in the city of Balashikha Moscow Oblast.

 From the end of 1952 and during 1953, units of the 1st Air Defence Army were created.
-In early December 1953, the creation of the 1st Special Purpose Air Defense Army was completed.
+In early December 1953, the creation of the 1st Special Purpose Air Defence Army was completed.
 As part of the army, 4 "air defence corps" were formed.

 In March 1954, the S-25 complexes were delivered to the formation with subsequent adjustment of the equipment, fine-tuning of the components and assemblies of the complexes.

 In August 1954, the formation became part of the troops of the Moscow Air Defence District.
 With the completion of acceptance work for all anti-aircraft missile systems that came at the beginning of 1955, the S-25 system was put into service.

 For the full functioning of the units and formations of the 1st Air Defence Army, two rings of concrete roads were built around Moscow with a total length of 2000 kilometers, with a distance of about 50 and 100 kilometers from the center of Moscow.
 Anti-aircraft missile regiments were dispersed along the outer and inner rings.
 34 regiments were dispersed on the outer ring, 22 regiments on the inner ring.

-The Moscow District of the Air Force and Air Defense was formed in 1998 on the basis of formations and units of the Moscow Air Defense District District and 16th Red Banner Air Army.
+The Moscow District of the Air Force and Air Defence was formed in 1998 on the basis of formations and units of the Moscow Air Defence District District and 16th Red Banner Air Army.

-In connection with the ongoing reform of the Russian Armed Forces, the Moscow Region of the Air Force and Air Defense on September 1, 2002 was reorganized into the Special Purpose Command.
+In connection with the ongoing reform of the Russian Armed Forces, the Moscow Region of the Air Force and Air Defence on September 1, 2002 was reorganized into the Special Purpose Command.

+The establishment of a new Operational-Strategic Command for Air and Space Defence was reported in 2008-2009.
+The command was to be established by the end of 2010 and located at Balashikha near Moscow, where the previous 1st Air Defence Corps was located.